 Scenario tools support proactive planning, and reporting dashboards help monitor risk exposure over time.
 Teams that want visibility beyond basic tracking benefit from this structure, even though implementation effort varies by use case.

-LogicManager Rating
+LogicManager Pros

 Many reviewers praise the customer support team, describing them as responsive and knowledgeable.